“Social Distancing”: Building a Productive Team Remotely

 To this end, consider leveraging cloud-based tools and platforms that allow you to share resources and documents and work with others in real-time.
 Increase understanding with tools that record the decision-making process in one, easily accessible location.
 Among many other benefits, simultaneous collaboration tears down information silos.
 Bringing together knowledge and data from multiple disciplines and sources encourages a global perspective of challenges and a more holistic awareness of their solutions.

-Check-In Regularly and Encourage Real-World Relationships
+Check-In Regularly and Encourage Real-World Relationships with your Remote Team

-Checking in with your team members more regularly and in a variety of settings and circumstances is helpful.
+Checking in with your productive remote team members more regularly and in a variety of settings and circumstances is helpful.
 Some people thrive in large group interactions.
 Others seek smaller and more intimate gatherings.
 Consider mixing it up to make sure you have something for everyone.

 Not all interactions must be work-related.
 Many people connect around commonalities and interests that have nothing to do with their jobs.
 Discussing kids, pets, and hobbies have long been a classic way to make friends and build relationships in and outside the office.